setinski/Information-Set-Decoding-Analysis/README.md

 ## Run the project

 To run the project:
-1. open the consol application and navigate to the directory containing executable (the executable is normally stored in PATH_TO_EXTRACTED_DIR/bin or in PATH_TO_EXTRACTED_DIR/bin/Release):
+1. open the consol application and navigate to the directory containing executable (the executable should be stored in PATH_TO_EXTRACTED_DIR/bin/Release):
 <pre translate="no" dir="ltr" is-upgraded="">cd PATH_TO_EXE_DIR
 </pre>